 This results in the blade protruding from the front of the fist between the fingers.

-Clearly this ergonomics of use has advantages in terms of personal defense but also disadvantages if you want to use it as a traditional cutting tool.
+Clearly this ergonomics of use has advantages in terms of self-defense but also disadvantages if you want to use it as a traditional cutting tool.

-It is particularly useful in close combat, and has been used in the past by gamblers on American river boats, by soldiers of the First World War who will eventually discover its dangerousness and still has a wide use and spread.
+It is particularly useful in close combat, and has been used in the past by gamblers on American river boats, by soldiers of the First World War who will end up discovering its dangerousness and still today it has a wide use and diffusion.

-Beware that Italian law does not allow the port of the push dagger!
+Beware that Italian law does not allow the port of push dagger!

-Daggers were worn by many people as a weapon of defense in what was then a frightening and uncertain new world, according to Harold Peterson’s “Daggers and Combat Knives of the Western World“.
+Daggers have been worn by many people as a weapon of defense in what was then a frightening and uncertain new world, according to Harold Peterson’s “Daggers and Combat Knives of the Western World.”

-Prior to the invention of reliable guns, the dagger was used by gamblers and those living in the Old West as a defensive weapon.
+Before the invention of reliable guns, the dagger was used by gamblers and those who lived in the Old West as a defense weapon.